cadalyjr/pchem_intro/docs/chem.md

 The second law is:
 ΔSuniverse = ΔS + ΔSsurr > 0
 ### Heat Capacity

+### Equilibria
+### Phase Diagrams

+A phase diagram is a plot that shows gas curves, liquid curves, and solid curves relative to pressure and temperature.
+(insert picture of this)

+We can divide the phase diagram into three different regions or phases: gas, liquid, and solid.
+These regions are defined as the region where each phase has the lowest Gibbs Free Energy (most favorable) relative to the other phases and thus will be the only phase present.
+These regions are separated with boundary lines.
+Along these boundary lines the phases are in equilibrium and the ΔG is equal to 0.

+Additionally, from this phase diagram we should be able to relatively easily identify the following temperatures and pressures:
+Standard Melting/Freezing Point:
+Melting point at standard pressure (go from solid to a liquid) Standard Boiling/Condensation Point:
+Boiling point at standard pressure (go from liquid to a gas) Triple Point:
+All three phases coexist in equilibrium.
+Here is a cool video of the triple point of water:
+Critical Point:
+End of the delineation of the liquid-gas boundary.
+At this point there becomes no effective distinction between the liquid and gas phases can be made.
+Instead we get what is called a supercritical fluid which has both gas and liquid like properties.
+Critical opalescence is an interesting phenomenon that occurs and leads to interesting light scattering.
+Here is a cool video of critical opalescence: (find video)

+### Kinetics

 ### Endo- vs Exo-thermic Processes
 ### Work and Force